-The Gynecologic-Oncology Program at Dana-Farber/Brigham and Women's Cancer Center (DFBWCC) provides multidisciplinary diagnostic care and treatment for patients with gynecologic cancers including ovarian, endometrial, cervical, vulvar and vaginal cancers and gestational trophoblastic disease.
-The Gynecologic-Oncology Program at DF/BWCC unites specialists from one of the world’s leading cancer institutes with experts from our top-ranked hospital.
+The Gynecologic-Oncology Program at Dana-Farber Brigham Cancer Center provides multidisciplinary diagnostic care and treatment for patients with gynecologic cancers including ovarian, endometrial, cervical, vulvar and vaginal cancers and gestational trophoblastic disease.
+The Gynecologic-Oncology Program unites specialists from one of the world’s leading cancer institutes with experts from our top-ranked hospital.

 Our Gynecologic-Oncology Program team includes physician leaders in gynecology, surgical oncology, medical oncology, pathology and radiation oncology, working alongside nurses, geneticists, infertility specialists, sexual health specialists, pharmacists, social workers, nurses, palliative care specialists and researchers.
 The experts on our team continually collaborate with each other and with patients and families to ensure the best possible outcomes – medically, emotionally and spiritually.

 We offer the most advanced approaches – from pathologists who are exclusively dedicated to diagnosing gynecologic cancer to surgical oncologists who are leading experts in minimally invasive surgical procedures, including robotic-assisted surgery.
-DF/BWCC was the first center in New England to treat endometrial cancer using robotic-assisted surgery.
+Dana-Farber Brigham Cancer Center was the first center in New England to treat endometrial cancer using robotic-assisted surgery.

 The Enhanced Recovery After Surgery (ERAS) refers to a philosophy of surgical care that minimizes the physical stress of surgery on your body and returns you to normal function as quickly as possible.
 Brigham and Women's Hospital is designated as an ERAS Center of Excellence; the 3rd hospital in the country.
 The key principles of ERAS are 1) avoidance of prolonged fasting; 2) early ambulation; 3) minimization of opioids, and 4) good prophylactic measures.
 We want you to return to doing the things you love safely, quickly, and more comfortably.
 Learn more about the ERAS program.